In this article, I am going to discuss different methods how to propagate Begonia maculata.

 Step 1: Sterilize your Tools

-Before moving on to any further step of propagating a plant, you always need to make sure that all your gardening tools are properly cleaned and sterilized.
+Before moving on to any further step of propagating a plant, you must ensure that all your gardening tools are properly cleaned and sterilized.

 If not, your plant may wilt or show discoloration of leaves over time.